Domain Generalization using Causal Matching: Introduction

-The same causal model also provides us with the right condition that an invariant representation should satisfy.
-Our invariance condition depends on a special \emph{object} variable that defines a collection of inputs that share the same causal features.
-For example, photos of the same person from different viewpoints correspond to a single object, and so do augmentations of an image in different rotations, color or background.
-We show that the correct invariance condition is that the learnt representation be the same for each object across domains.
-When the object variable is available (e.g., in self-collected data or by dataset augmentation), we propose a \textit{perfect-match} regularizer for domain generalization that minimizes the distance between representations of the same object across domains.
+To derive a better objective for domain generalization, we represent the within-class variation in stable features using a structural causal model, building on prior work~\cite{heinze2017conditional} from single-domain generalization.
+Specifically, we construct a model for the data generation process that assumes each input is constructed from a mix of stable (\emph{causal}) and domain-dependent (\emph{non-causal}) features, and only the stable features cause the output.
+We consider domain as a special intervention that changes the non-causal features of an input, and posit that an ideal classifier should be based only on the causal features.
+Using d-separation, we show that the correct objective is to build a representation that is invariant conditional on each \textit{object}, where an object is defined as a set of inputs that share the same causal features (e.g., photos of the same person from different viewpoints or augmentations of an image in different rotations, color or background).
+When the object variable is observed (e.g., in self-collected data or by dataset augmentation), we propose a \textit{perfect-match} regularizer for domain generalization that minimizes the distance between representations of the same object across domains.

-In practice, however, the underlying objects are not always known or replicated across domains.
-We therefore propose an approximation of the above invariant condition that uses class labels as a proxy, under the assumption that inputs from the same class have more similar causal features than those from different classes.
-Our algorithm, \mdg\ has two phases.
-First, it constructs a representation such that inputs sharing the same causal features are closer to one another, and matches pairs of inputs that are most similar.
-Second, it uses these learnt matches as a regularizer when building the classifier.
-In datasets with data augmentations, we extend MatchDG to also use the object matches obtained from pairs of original and augmented images (\hybrid).
+In practice, however, the underlying objects are not always known.
+We therefore propose an approximation that aims to learn which inputs share the same object, under the assumption that inputs from the same class have more similar causal features than those from different classes.
+Our algorithm, \mdg\ is an iterative algorithm that starts with randomly matched inputs from the same class and builds a representation using contrastive learning such that inputs sharing the same causal features are closer to one another.
+While past work has used contrastive loss to regularize the empirical risk minimization (ERM) objective~\cite{dou2019masf}, we demonstrate the importance of a two-phase method that first learns a representation independent of the ERM loss, so that classification loss does not interfere with the learning of stable features.
+In datasets with data augmentations, we extend \mdg\ to also use the perfect object matches obtained from pairs of original and augmented images (\hybrid).